-Biotangents was founded by Lead Scientists Andy Hall-Ponselè and Lina Gasiūnaitė in 2015 to develop DNA manipulation technologies and apply them where there is a market need.
+Biotangents was founded by Dr Andy Hall-Ponselè and Lina Gasiūnaitė in 2015 to develop DNA manipulation technologies and apply them where there is a market need.
 The company is led by Alan Hale as CEO and is supported by Professor Chris French, as scientific advisor, and an extensive network of thought leaders in the life sciences industry.

 Alan Hale has over 35 years’ experience in the biotech and technology sectors, working in a range of commercial (large, SME and start-up), academic and public sector organisations.
 He has directed R&D in the life sciences, taking responsibility for implementing best practice quality assurance and introducing cutting edge technologies.
 He is experienced in developing new companies in their early stages, both as a hands-on executive building effective teams focussed on efficient commercial delivery, and supporting individual entrepreneurs through mentoring.

 Andy designed the Leapfrog Assembly™ technology upon which Biotangents was founded and led the successful project to apply it to the biosynthesis of high-value terpenoids.
 He now leads operations at Biotangents and is part of an ambitious team that has secured and fulfilled multiple contracts to perform DNA manipulation work for industrial and academic customers.

 Andy has been involved in synthetic biology since 2008 when, as a student under Professor Chris French, he led the University of Edinburgh iGEM team to a gold medal.
 He holds a DPhil from the University of Oxford, where he used metabolic engineering approaches to provide new insights into the control of metabolism in plants.
 On his return to Edinburgh, Andy worked as a Senior Scientist in a University of Edinburgh-based start-up, delivering collaborative projects as varied as synthetic promoter design and polysaccharide biosynthesis.